chris - Fotolia

 These capabilities are also popping up in the next generation of data center networking tools, including software-defined WAN platforms like Cisco's IWAN, Viptela's Secure Extensible Network, VeloCloud's gateways and Talari's appliances.

-The first step to automating configuration and provisioning is to automate initial device provisioning.
+The step to automating configuration and provisioning is to automate initial device provisioning.
 Switches should be able to talk to adjacent hardware to pull addresses and configurations from established network locations in a plug-and-play fashion, explains Nathan Hickson, manager of tech ops at Kentik, a software as a service provider in San Francisco that sells network analytics services.
 Hickson works in the IT department at Kentik, which does not sell anything related to network automation.

 Port configurations can also be automated for complex changes to routing.